randomnoun/streamdeck-blinkenlights/README.md

 To install, double-click Releases/com.randomnoun.blinken.streamDeckPlugin

-In the Stream Deck application, you probaly want to create a new panel profile, and then drag the 'Blinkenlights' application into every button on the panel.
+In the Stream Deck application, you probably want to create a new panel profile, and then drag the 'Blinkenlights' application into every button on the panel.

 <img src="screenshot.png" />